AdobeDocs/experience-manager-forms-cloud-service.en/help/ms-dynamics-odata-configuration.md

  ![data-integeration](assets/data-integeration.png)

 [!DNL Microsoft Dynamics] is a Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) software that provides enterprise solutions for creating and managing customer accounts, contacts, leads, opportunities, and cases. [[!DNL Experience Manager Forms] Data Integration](data-integration.md) provides an OData cloud service configuration to integrate Forms with both online and on-premises [!DNL Microsoft Dynamics] server.
-It enables you to create form data model based on the entities, attributes, and services defined in [!DNL Microsoft Dynamics] service.
-The form data model can be used to create Adaptive Forms that interact with [!DNL Microsoft Dynamics] server to enable business workflows.
+It enables you to create Form Data Model based on the entities, attributes, and services defined in [!DNL Microsoft Dynamics] service.
+The Form Data Model can be used to create Adaptive Forms that interact with [!DNL Microsoft Dynamics] server to enable business workflows.
 For example:

 * Query [!DNL Microsoft Dynamics] server for data and prepopulate Adaptive Forms
 * Write data into [!DNL Microsoft Dynamics] on Adaptive Form submission
-* Write data in [!DNL Microsoft Dynamics] through custom entities defined in form data model and vice versa
+* Write data in [!DNL Microsoft Dynamics] through custom entities defined in Form Data Model and vice versa

 <!--[!DNL Experience Manager Forms] add-on package also includes reference OData configuration that you can use to quickly integrate [!DNL Microsoft Dynamics] with [!DNL Experience Manager Forms].-->